Trade route: Maritime trade

 Navigation was known in Sumer between the 4th and the 3rd millennium BCE.
 The Egyptians had trade routes through the Red Sea, importing spices from the "Land of Punt" (East Africa) and from Arabia.

 In Asia, the earliest evidence of maritime trade was the Neolithic trade networks of the Austronesian peoples among which is the lingling-o jade industry of the Philippines, Taiwan, southern Vietnam and peninsular Thailand.
 It also included the long-distance routes of Austronesian traders from Indonesia and Malaysia connecting China with South Asia and the Middle East since approximately 500 BCE.
 It facilitated the spread of Southeast Asian spices and Chinese goods to the west, as well as the spread of Hinduism and Buddhism to the east.
 This route would later become known as the Maritime Silk Road, although that is a misnomer, since spices, rather than silk, were traded along this route.
 Many Austronesian technologies like the outrigger and catamaran, as well as Austronesian ship terminologies, still persist in many of the coastal cultures in the Indian Ocean.

 Maritime trade began with safer coastal trade and evolved with the manipulation of the monsoon winds, soon resulting in trade crossing boundaries such as the Arabian Sea and the Bay of Bengal.
 South Asia had multiple maritime trade routes which connected it to Southeast Asia, thereby making the control of one route resulting in maritime monopoly difficult.
 Indian connections to various Southeast Asian states buffered it from blockages on other routes.
 By making use of the maritime trade routes, bulk commodity trade became possible for the Romans in the 2nd century BCE.
 A Roman trading vessel could span the Mediterranean in a month at one-sixtieth the cost of over-land routes.

 Visible trade routes

 The peninsula of Anatolia lay on the commercial land routes to Europe from Asia as well as the sea route from the Mediterranean to the Black Sea.
 Records from the 19th century BCE attest to the existence of an Assyrian merchant colony at Kanesh in Cappadocia (now in modern Turkey).
 Trading networks of the Old World included the Grand Trunk Road of India and the Incense Road of Arabia.
 A transportation network consisting of hard-surfaced highways, using concrete made from volcanic ash and lime, was built by the Romans as early as 312 BCE, during the times of the Censor Appius Claudius Caecus.
 Parts of the Mediterranean world, Roman Britain, Tigris-Euphrates river system and North Africa fell under the reach of this network at some point of their history.

-According to Robert Allen Denemark (2000):